DesignMerge USPS Intelligent Mail bar code support

 2. Run through the initial DesignMerge setup for this document (if you have not already done so).

-3. Open the Variable Links window (DesignMerge > Setup > Variable Links).
+3. Open the Variable Links dialog window (DesignMerge > Setup > Variable Links).

-8. Click the OK button to close the Variable Links window.
+6. Click the OK button to close the Variable Links dialog window.

-9. You may now assign this _BARCODE_USPS_IM_ Link to placeholder text in your document, indicating where you wish to display this barcode.
+7. You may now assign this Variable Link to placeholder text in your document, indicating where you wish to display this barcode.

 Again, remember that you also need to use the correct bar code font.
 For information about acquiring the Intelligent Mail barcode font, please see the Where do I find the USPS Intelligent Mail Bar Code font?
 Knowledgebase Article.